 Along with these mental changes, a person in the later stages of vascular dementia may also become incontinent and immobile and thus require more specialized care and will most likely need to be placed in a nursing home facility.

-While there is no cure for dementia, small steps can be taken in the early stages to help reduce frustration and confusion.
+While there is no cure for dementia, you can take small steps in the early stages to help reduce frustration and confusion.

-One of the main reasons for confusion is losing track of the time of day.
+One of the main reasons for confusion in the elderly in the morning and throughout the day is losing track of the time of day.
 To help alleviate the confusion resulting from this, put a clock in every room where the person spends time and keep the blinds open so they can see outdoors.
 The sunlight helps them understand it is daytime, and the darkness alerts them to the fact that it is night.

 Another thing that adds to confusion and disorientation is taking too many naps.
 While napping may feel good or even needed, when the person wakes up there is an increased chance for confusion as to time of day.
 Instead of napping, go for a short walk together.
 Not only does this help keep the person grounded as to the correct time of day, but it will also help them sleep better at night.
 To help avoid times of confusion at night, adding a nightlight can help.
 This way, if the person does wake up, they won't be in total darkness, which can add to their confusion.